donaldboulton/publiuslogic/src/pages/index.md

 ### Abstract

 In embodiments of calc vmin vmax screen matchMedia query algorithm to a physics-based grid, cell, item layout.
-Using matchMedia browser screen query's that displays a grid layout interface that includes items within cells in a grid cell layout, and the Browser implements a physics-based algorithm as a computer screen grid layout that can receive a redesign input based on screen size media query's to manipulate a cell in the grid layout interface.
+Using matchMedia browser screen query's that displays a grid layout interface that includes items within cells in a grid cell layout, and the Browser implements a physics-based `window.matchMedia` algorithm as a computer screen grid layout that can receive a redesign input based on screen size media query's to manipulate items within a cell in the grid layout interface.

 The physics-based screen algorithm is implemented to then determine one or more of the cell items that are proximate to the manipulated cell based on edge relations between an edge of the manipulated cell and respective edges of the one or more grid items.